-Our LentiGlobin® product development program aims to treat beta-thalassemia and sickle cell disease by inserting a fully functional human ß-globin gene into the patient's own hematopoietic stem cells.
+Our LentiGlobin® product candidate aims to treat beta-thalassemia and sickle cell disease by inserting a fully functional human beta-globin gene into the patient's own hematopoietic stem cells.
 We have sponsored an ongoing Phase 1/2 clinical trial in France.
 Promising early clinical proof-of-concept results for one beta-thalassemia patient were reported in Nature in 2010.
-The subject remains transfusion-free 60+ months post-transplant, and one additional beta-thalassemia patient has subsequently been treated.
+The subject remains transfusion-free 72+ months post-transplant, and one additional beta-thalassemia patient has subsequently been treated.
 The France trial is ongoing with the goal of enrolling additional beta-thalassemia patients and sickle cell disease patients.
-We also plan to initiate a Phase 1/2 study called the HGB-204 Study in beta-thalassemia in the United States in 2013.

 The only potentially curative therapy for beta-thalassemia is allogeneic hematopoietic stem cell transplant (HSCT).
 However, because of the significant risk of transplant related morbidity and mortality, transplants are offered primarily only to pediatric patients with matched sibling donors, which occurs in less than 25% of all cases.
 Allogeneic HSCT carries a significant risk of morbidity and mortality related to serious infection, graft failure and graft-versus-host-disease.